industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 <img src="docs/graphics/s7node.PNG" width="400"/>

 12) You can also add additional logic for preprocessing the data using "function" node and visualize the data using dashboard nodes.
 You can also send current shock status back to PLC.
-The flow is available in here: [Flow-Creator-Project](src/flows.json).
+The created flow is available in here: [Flow-Creator-Project](src/flows.json).

 ## Run simulation

-1)To run the simulation, open the Flow Creator and follow these instructions:
+1)To run the simulation, open the Flow Creator with the imported flow and follow these instructions:
- - Deploy the application
+ - Deploy the Flow Creator application [Flow-Creator-Project](src/flows.json)
- - Make sure that PLC is connected
+ - Make sure that PLC is connected and TIA project is downloaded ([TIA project](../src/Shock_detection1500.zip))
  - Click on the trigger button of "LiveTwin" node to start the simulation
+ - Enable vibrations on the PLC ("HMIHandleDB" -> "enableVib" -> "True")
  - Access the Flow Creator dashboard to see the results

 <img src="docs/graphics/flow.PNG" width="400"/>